kylej21/CropGuard/README.md

 ## Description
-This full-stack web application enables users to upload images of sick plants to diagnose their illnesses.
+This full-stack web application enables users to upload images of diseased plants to diagnose their illnesses.
 When logged in, it includes a dashboard with analytics and submission history to provide actionable insights.
 We used PyTorch to build a Machine Learning classification model on the backend.
 Was built with the intent to further innovation in the realm of agricultural sustainability.

 ## Getting Started